Diving in Portugal is an amazing, captivating experience. Come diving with us near Lisbon, in the Algarve:

 As well as a vast array of colourful fish and plants, you'll also see fascinating sea life from octopus, cuttlefish and lobster to star fish and sea horses and with a bit of luck, dolphins, whales, seals or turtles.

-Explore curious underwater landscapes
+To explore curious underwater landscapes

 Including real and artificial reefs that act as a home, and a nursery, for many fish species, and caves, ridges and grottoes formed by long dead volcanoes.
 Diving in Portugal you never know what you might find!

-Take astonishing photographs and videos.
+To take astonishing photographs and videos.

 Anyone who loves art, photography or nature must have hankered after the stunning underwater images seen on TV and in galleries.
 Now that it's possible to buy waterproof covers for many digital cameras, disposable underwater cameras or hire cameras and camcorders from diving centres there's no excuse to go home without the ultimate holiday souvenir!
+We can also arrange private, specialist excursions for underwater photographers and film makers.

-Discover a whole new meaning to the expression 'night life'.
+To discover a whole new meaning to the expression 'night life'.

 For experienced divers, night diving in Portugal is an unforgettable adventure and offers the chance to spot elusive creatures that are never seen during the day.